Breeding Rubber Ducky Isopods: A Fascinating Hobby

 Feeding and Nutrition

-Fallen leaves from various trees, such as oak, maple, or beech, are rich in nutrients and serve as a natural food source for these isopods.
+Fallen leaves from various tree species, such as oak, maple, or beech, are excellent sources of nutrition for these isopods.

 Breeding Rubber Ducky Isopods